 Household Waste Should Not Be Flushed

 There are a number of things that are a part of regular life that simply don't need to be disposed of via your toilet.
 These include cooking byproducts and other disposable items.
 While it may be tempting to flush oils, grease, or fat, it can solidify in your pipes as it cools, causing blockages.
-That grease should be thrown away after it has cooled.
+Throw away that grease after it has cooled.

 Additionally, many people seem to think it's acceptable to flush cigarette butts.
 These smoking leftovers can cause chemical contamination of groundwater supplies, as well as issues for municipal water treatment plants.
 The filters can take months or longer to decompose, meaning that your cigarette butts can easily clog your pipes and result in a call to the local plumber.